As the first product designer, I collaborated with the two startup founders and four engineers to prepare the second iteration of the product.

 Analysts lack a user-friendly dashboard that streamlines their research process and provides them with the confidence they need to make informed decisions in record time.

-To determine which design elements and features to incorporate from our competitors and which to avoid, I conducted a series of think-aloud exercises with the founders and an investment analyst.
+To determine which design elements and features to incorporate from our competitors and which to avoid, I reviewed a series of think-aloud exercises with the founders.
 We examined three tools: BamSEC, Sentieo, and Alphasense.

 Based on this analysis, we established the desired flow of the platform.
 The process should start with analysts selecting the company they want to research, selecting the financial documents they will use as a basis for their research, and defining a time frame.
 Then, they can access a filtered list of documents and use our search engine to ask questions.